sageandpine/triad-audio-player/README.md

 ## Introduction

 **TRIAD** is a simple audio player written in Python by pc84.
+It was created as my capstone project while I was a student at NCLABs Python Developer Program.

-It has been a fun way to wrap my love of code and music into a project I can use and continue to build on FOREVER!!!
-In it's current iteration, TRIAD only supports the MP3 audio file format.
-In future iterations, there are 3 audio formats I want to be sure are supported: MP3, WAV, FLAC (Hence: TRIAD audio).
-TRIAD audio player has two display windows: The Main Player Window and the Playlist Editor Window.
+This was a fun way to wrap my love of code and music into a single project I can build on FOREVER!!!

+Currently **TRIAD** only supports MP3 audio files.

+Future iterations will aim for 3 audio formats: MP3, WAV, FLAC (Hence: TRIAD audio).

+**TRIAD** audio player has two display windows:
+- The Main Player Window
+- Playlist Editor Window.

 ---